friendly/genridge/README.md

 Just as principal components analysis gives low-dimensional views of a data set, PCA can be useful to understand ridge regression.

-The `pca` method transforms a `ridge` object from parameter space, where the estimated coefficients are $\beta_k$ with covariance matrices
+The `pca` method transforms a `"ridge"` object from parameter space, where the estimated coefficients are $\beta_k$ with covariance matrices
 $\Sigma_k$, to the principal component space defined by the right singular vectors, $V$, of the singular value decomposition of the scaled predictor matrix, $X$.